|Kellee Tsai, Albert Park & Xun Wu (HKUST), Ruben Enikolopov (SKOLKOVO)|

 Director, Institute for Emerging Market Studies, HKUST

 The China-Russia Eurasian Studies Center (CREC) is a collaborative platform jointly created by the Hong Kong University of Science and Technology (HKUST), the New Economic School (NES), and the Moscow School of Management-SKOLKOVO to study the economic prospects and links between China, Russia, and the rest of Eurasia.
 Together with the Institute of Emerging Market Studies (IEMS) at both HKUST and SKOLKOVO, CREC will organize the Eurasia Business Dialogue to discuss how contemporary policy and socioeconomic issues affect the business landscapes of China, Russia and Central Asia.
-The first of these dialogues will be held on Thursday, 20 January 2022 on the subject “Curbing capitalism: How is state capitalism in China changing?”.
+The first of these dialogues will be held on Thursday, 20 January 2022, "Curbing capitalism: How is state capitalism in China changing?”.

 *** To attend the event online using Zoom, register here. ****